-- Over half of the global economy is highly or moderately dependent on the ecosystem services provided by nature, according to the World Economic Forum: The totality of economic value generation is dependent on nature to some degree. - Global GDP growth is underpinned by a reliance on the stock of natural capital and the ecosystem services that flow from it.
-Some of the fastest-growing economies are the most exposed to nature loss, such as India and Indonesia. - Indeed, more than half of the world's economic output \$58 trillion of economic value generation - is exposed to material nature risk without immediate action, according to updated estimates released by PwC in April 2023. - However, biodiversity is shrinking faster than at any point in human history, according to the peak scientific agency tracking nature, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
-If we continue on the current trajectory, 30-50% of all species may be lost by mid-century.
+- Over half of the global economy is highly or moderately dependent on nature and the goods and services it generates (known as "ecosystem services"), according to the World Economic Forum.
+Some of the fastest-growing economies are the most exposed to nature loss, such as India and Indonesia. - Indeed, \$44 trillion of global economic value generation is highly or moderately dependent on nature.
+Yet even this estimate does not cover all nature-related benefits, including the provision of clean air and water, natural barriers to disease, and aesthetic and recreational value. - However, biodiversity is shrinking faster than at any point in human history.
+If we continue the current trajectory, 30-50% of all species may be lost by mid-century.
+Five direct drivers have caused over 90% of nature loss in the last 50 years (in order of impact): land-and sea-use change, climate change, natural resource use and exploitation, pollution and invasive alien species.